kianoshp/sms-ordering/README.md

 # sms-ordering
-the ability to be able to order quickly through SMS
+The ability to order quickly through SMS